dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 ```

 ### SYNC and ASYNC
-For the user, the main difference between importing synchronously rather than asynchronously, is the immediate response from the API.
-For the synchronous import, the reponse will be returned as soon as the import finishes, with the importSummary.
-However, for asynchronous imports, the response will be immediate, and contain a reference where the client can poll for updates to the import.
+For the user, the main difference between importing synchronously rather than asynchronously is the immediate response from the API.
+For the synchronous import, the response will be returned as soon as the import finishes with the importSummary.
+However, for asynchronous imports, the response will be immediate and contain a reference where the client can poll for updates to the import.

-For big imports, it might be beneficial for the client to use the asynchronous import, to avoid waiting too long for a response.
+For significant imports, it might be beneficial for the client to use the asynchronous import to avoid waiting too long for a response.

 Examples of the **ASYNC** response is shown below.
 For **SYNC** response, look at the [importSummary section](#webapi_nti_import_summary).